handsomecode/UnityBuildKit/README.md

 cd ExampleProject
 ```

-2. Run the following to generate the `ubconfig.json` file where you can specify project information
+2. Run the following to generate the `ubconfig.json` file where you can specify project information (see more information [here](https://github.com/handsomecode/UnityBuildKit/wiki/Configuration-File))
 ```
 UnityBuildKit config
 ```

-3. After filling out the config file information, run
+3. After filling out the config file, run
 ```
 $ UnityBuildKit generate
 ```